latolukasz/beeorm-doc/docs/guide/schema_update.md

 :::

 ::: warning
 BeeORM generates `DROP TABLE ...` queries for all tables in the registered MySQL database that are not mapped as entities.
-This is one of the reasons why you should always review all the generated alters before executing them.
+See [ignored tables](/guide/data_pools.html#ignored-tables) section how to register ignored MySQL tables.
 :::

 ## Updating Entity Schema